Aarti Sequeira: The Next Food Network Star

 Sequeira won several of the weekly challenges, including an Iron Chef-style cook-off competition in the penultimate episode, which drew her particularly strong praise from judges Cat Cora, Bobby Flay, Masaharu Morimoto, and Michael Symon.
 In June 2010, six weeks before the finale aired, Sequeira's name was on a list of chefs on the Food Network website, leading to speculation that she would win and that the network had mistakenly listed her before her victory was made public.
 During the season finale on August 15, Sequeira was tasked with shooting a pilot of her possible television series.
 Sequeira's pilot was Aarti Party, the title and style of the show were based upon her previous online cooking show, Aarti Paarti.
 Sequeira felt more confident about shooting the pilot compared to some of the other challenges, because there was no time limit and it did not involve cooking for celebrity judges.
 Entertainment Weekly writer Michael Slezak called Sequeira's pilot "thoroughly engaging and casually informative, while managing to present a dish that looked equal parts unique and delicious".
 Sequeira was selected as winner of The Next Food Network Star, defeating fellow finalists Tom Pizzica and Herb Mesa.

+This show represented a series of historic first in representation.
+It was the first female-led transition of a webseries into a network series.
+Sequeira became was the first Indian woman to be the on-screen lead on a U.S.-made broadcast television series on U.S. national television.
+Her preceding win on NFNS made Sequeira the first Indian person and first immigrant, non-citizen to win a U.S. reality competition series.
+'Aarti Party' also made Sequeria the first Asian woman to host her own cooking show series on Food Network, the first chef to host an Indian-cuisine centric series on cable television and the first immigrant, non-citizen to host their own recurring series on an English-language U.S. cable network.